hgb2/PSAS-Capstone/documents/Design.md

                     provide a basic set of functions to access JSBSim via the c abi defined in wrapper.h & wrapper.cpp
 Notes:              the functions in the extern block must parallel the c headers in wrapper.h
-                    see below for the current set of wrapper functions
 ```
 ```
 File Name:          wrapper.h